somewhatdistracted/EE274-Project/README.md

 - [ ] Test coverage of parallel coder

 #### Test Harness
- - [ ] Python code
+ - [ ] Python code to run stanford_compression_library and generate gold standard
- - [ ] Python code to check hardware implementation against stanford_compression_library
+ - [ ] Make/script to run gold/sim and check for correctness

 #### rANS
 - [ ] Not scoped out yet.